xocite/plktio/src/posts/2019/August/rhcsa-prep-p2.md

 ## Console
 The console is where you can receive output from the kernel and type commands to the kernel.
 Navigating between consoles is typically done with `Ctrl+Alt+Fn`, where n is the number of the console and F is one of the function keys.
-Virtual consoles are accessed at the physical machine not remotely.
+Virtual consoles are accessed at the physical machine, not remotely.
 Graphical installations typically take place on console 6.

 ## Basic commands
-Here are the most basic commands used in systems administration:
+Here are the most basic commands you will use in day-to-day administration:

 ### Navigation and file manipulation
 * `ls`: list directory contents
 * `cd`: change directory